the-turing-way/the-turing-way/workshops/build-a-binderhub/workshop-presentations/zero-to-binderhub.md

 ### 1. Editing `config.yaml` <a name="auth-step1"></a>

 First add `auth_enabled: true` under the `config: BinderHub:` key.
-Then add the following as a top level key.
+Then add the following as an unindented level key.

 **N.B.:** In the following, `binderhub_url` is the IP address you visit to reach your Binder launch page (i.e. the output of [Step 6: Try out your BinderHub deployment!](#bh-step6)) and `jupyterhub_url` is the IP address listed under `config: BinderHub: hub_url:` and the top of `config.yaml`.